eksctl-io/eksctl/userdocs/src/usage/iamserviceaccounts.md

 eksctl create iamserviceaccount --cluster=<clusterName> --name=<serviceAccountName> --role-only --role-name=<customRoleName>
 ```

 When you have an existing role you want to use with a service account you can provide the `--attach-role-arn` flag instead of providing the policies.
+To ensure the role can only be assumed by the specified service account you should set a [trust relationship policy doucment.](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html#iam-role-configuration)

 ```console
 eksctl create iamserviceaccount --cluster=<clusterName> --name=<serviceAccountName> --attach-role-arn=<customRoleARN>
 ```

 To update a service accounts roles permissions you can run `eksctl update iamserviceaccount`